aadhavr/aadhav.github.io/_posts/2025-03-17-End of a long week (it’s a Monday).md

 Particularly because the world’s rather indifferent.
 If you look for things to be afraid of you’ll find it.

-There is no price for living a life alone, no matter how many people envy it or how many people you could invite to a party.
+There is no prize for living a life alone, no matter how many people envy it or how many people you could invite to a party.
 It’s still yours to live.
 Really all there is this chattering old skull in an empty room filling it up with things to keep it occupied (what I imagine my mind’s voice looks like).
 Perhaps it finds another chattering old skull to talk to.
 You’re just this mind talking to itself and keeping itself busy.

 ![alt text](/assets/images/a_stroll.jpg)